Product-Led-Growth: Ultimate guide to hacking your product growth

 Encouraging sales managers to increase the average bill allows them to connect the goals of the client and the sales manager and not kill the power of PLG.

-Within this assistance, a team consisting of a personal manager, designer, analyst, and developer is assigned.
+Within this assistance, a department consisting of a personal manager, designer, analyst, and developer is assigned.
 The manager analyzes the customer’s funnel and, together with the team, tests trigger scenarios to increase conversion.

 Both funnels start the same way:

-During the trial period, the sales manager can conduct a product demo.
+The sales manager can conduct a product demo during the free trial period.
 It follows specific rules:

-- We focus on how the product can meet the client’s needs;
+• We focus on how the product can meet the customer needs;

 Establish quick and high-quality hypothesis testing